Special Education Faculty

 Tammy serves as a special education director at Baxter Academy.
 She holds Maine certification in teaching English and special education and as a special education director, special education consultant, assistant principal, and principal.
 She earned her Master's Degree from Capella University in Education Leadership.
 She prides herself on her patience and compassion in working with students and their families and helping everyone to work together.
 She believes highly in the Baxter mission and vision.

 Fun Facts: Tammy directs musical theater in both Gray and Brunswick.
 One of her last plays, Beauty and the Beast, had over 100 cast members ages 4-74!
-She is a huge Harry Potter fan, has 4 cats and 1 dog, and never misses an opportunity to take pictures or videos of her life.
+She is a huge Harry Potter fan, has 3 cats and 2 dogs, and never misses an opportunity to take pictures or videos of her life.
 When not immersed in her work or theater, you can find her making memories with her family and friends and that almost always includes cooking, her other passion!

 Tia Wilson -Special Education Services Coordinator